copernicus-mogley/zkav.club/opportunities/README.md

 When work shows up, we share what it is, when it’s due, and what it pays.
 If you’re available, you take it.
 If not, no stress.

-We keep scopes clear: what it is, what "done" means, and what it pays.
+We keep scopes simple: what it is, what ‘done’ means, and what it pays.
 See [What we care about](#what-we-care-about).

 ## Coordinator roles